rajesh6115/Studyglib/README.md

 # Studyglib

+- [ ] GMainLoop is for mainloop
-GModule is for loading dynamic code (e.g plugin) GStreamer is for developing Multimedia applications
+- [x] GModule is for loading dynamic code (e.g plugin)
+- [x] GStreamer is for developing Multimedia applications
+- [ ] GIO for filesystem
+- [ ] GObject is for Object Model in Gnome ecosystem
+- [ ] GDbus is for IPC/RPC